Our helpline: 01924 200799 Mon-Fri, 9am-4pm

 The health professional’s role

-As a health professional working with women experiencing miscarriage you are likely to have to have difficult conversations with them and to convey bad news.
+If you work with women experiencing pregnancy loss you are likely to have to have difficult conversations with them when and/or after delivering bad or potentially distressing news.

-It is hard and upsetting to start difficult conversations.
-However, women tell us that they appreciate health professionals who are honest with them about what is going to happen and that information gives them more control of the situation.
+Starting these conversations can be hard and upsetting.
+However, women tell us that they appreciate health professionals who are honest with them about what is going to happen and that clear information, sensitively given, can help them through.

 I discussed with nurses what I could do with the baby and they were incredibly sympathetic and caring with their words, their tone and their time.
 They were also knowledgeable about what I could do with it, about bringing it back to the hospital.